bahudso/swclemson/README.md

 ## Mission

-TrueVote provides a user friendly app for potential voters educating users on bills,policies and laws voted into place by congressional officers.
+TrueVote provides a user friendly app for potential voters educating users on bills, policies and laws voted into place by congressional officers.

 ## Description